polyrhythm-project/new-polyrhythm-project-website/howtouse/index.md

 ## Browse

 The Browse page can be used to explore the corpus and access specific examples, including a range of examples that features selected characteristics.
-There are many different options for sorting and selecting examples, including a general search box, feature buttons, and range boxes.
+There are many different options for sorting and selecting examples, including the table headings, search box, features buttons, ranges boxes, and delimiting checkboxes.
 For each search action, the total number of examples that match the search criteria is shown above the table.
 To reset the table, click on the "Clear" button on the top right.
-To acess the How to use page again, click on the question mark button ("?") next to the "Clear" button.
-Clicking on a specific example will bring you to that specific example page.
-If you selected a range of examples, you can browse from one example to the next or previous example by using the back and forward arrows on the example page.
+To acess the "How to use" page again, click on the question mark button ("?") on the right of the "Clear" button.
+Clicking on a specific example in the table will bring you to that specific example page.
+If you selected a range of examples, you can browse from one to the next or previous example page by using the back and forward arrows on that example page.

 # Basic Options